 The Board of Trustees has reviewed the key risks to which the academy trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.

-The Board of Trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the academy trust's significant risks and that controls have been in place for the year ended 31 August 2021 and up to the date of approval of the annual report and financial statements.
+The Board of Trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the academy trust's significant risks and that controls have been in place for the period 01 September 2022 to 31 August 2023 and up to the date of approval of the annual report and financial statements.